sogriffin98/Targeted-and-Whole-Genome-Sequencing-Methods-to-Investigate-and-Monitor-Invasive-Pests/Data-Chapter-1/MiSeq-Data-Preparation/Initial-Primer-Check/MiSeq_Analysis_README.md

 # GT-seq_Hornets_MiSeq_Analysis
-This is the data analysis I performed separately on the first Illumina MiSeq run to check that the SNP loci has been amplified and to remove any overrepresented SNPs from the primer pool.
+This is the data analysis I performed separately on the first few Illumina MiSeq runs to check that the SNP loci has been amplified and to remove or dilute any overrepresented SNPs from the primer pool.

 ## FastQC
 * First run FastQC analysis on each of the reads: